Environmental Education Lab

 - Communicating Science (a Michigan Tech course for science education students)

-- The Tenth Biennial Lake Superior Youth Symposium for 240 students and teachers from three states and Ontario, Canada
+- The 14th Biennial Lake Superior Youth Symposium for students and teachers (Grades 8-12) in Michigan, Minnesota, Wisconsin, and Ontario, Canada, who live in or care about the Lake Superior Watershed.

 A map of the Great Lakes watershed and a Great Lakes depth profile are painted right on the walls of the lab.